teplota/api_service_and_tests/README.md

 # api_service_and_tests

-Simple web-service on Flask and automation api tests for it (using Pytest)
+This is a sample project with simple web-service on Flask and automation api tests for it.

+Notes:
+- Web-service support only GET and POST requests.
+- It hasn't got any validation yet, so validation tests marked as x-fail.